 They donned their hiking packs and we started the steep trek to the lake’s edge.
-Bless hiking poles, am I right?
-This descent and the river crossing were the only parts I was nervous about hiking with my cameras out of my pack.
+TG for hiking poles, am I right?
+This descent and the river crossing were the only parts I was nervous about hiking with my cameras out of my pack, but you gotta risk it for the biscuit.

 As a Colorado elopement photographer, I offer San Juan elopement packages with travel included.
 From suggestions during the planning process to documenting your elopement day, I’m here to help you create a unique wedding experience.
 If you love the idea of sharing an intimate and intentional wedding day with your partner, reach out and we’ll start the planning process.
 I would LOVE to help you dream up your beautiful day!